cdosoftei/nanos/trace-utilities/readme.md

   * #### function_graph
     The function_graph tracer interposes all function entries and return paths, allowing the kernel to collect entry and exit times for all function calls.
-    This is the default tracer used by the kernel.
+    This is the default tracer used by the kernel, and it creates trace files with the format shown above.

   * #### function
     The function tracer only interposes function entries.
 This mode can currently